arnabdey73/resume/arnab-dey-resume.md

 ### Senior Business Consultant (DevOps) – 'Tech Mahindra' : Feb 2017 → Sep 2021

-* Performing a wide range of activities such as providing solutions and implementing CI/CD pipeline for business applications hosted on **public/Hybrid** cloud platform, orchestrating Microservices using **Docker, Kubernetes(Rancher)** and also by implementing **GitFlow**.
+* Performing a wide range of activities such as providing solutions and implementing CI/CD pipeline for business applications hosted on **public/Hybrid** cloud platform, orchestrating Microservices using **Docker, Kubernetes(Rancher and Bare Metal)** and also by implementing **GitFlow**.

 * Working with **Azure DevOps, Jenkins, Gitlab**(as per requirements) and performing Continuous Integration/Continuous Development.
 * Responsible for Log search, indexing and management using tools like Elasticsearch, Logstash, Kibana.